online-ml/river/docs/releases/unreleased.md

 - Each dataset now has a `__repr__` method which displays some descriptive information.
 - Added `datasets.Insects`, which has 10 variants.

+## feature_extraction

+- `feature_extraction.Differ` has been deprecated.
+We might put it back in a future if we find a better design.

 ## metrics

 - In `metrics.SMAPE`, instead of raising a `ZeroDivisionError`, the convention is now to use 0 when both `y_true` and `y_pred` are equal to 0.